Frequently Asked Questions (FAQs)

 Must I be fully fluent in the language of the host country?

-The minimum prerequisite for study in a country where a language other than English is used is completion of a Princeton language course at the 107/108 level, but most students have taken at least one 200 or 300-level course before they go.
-Princeton’s expectation in such cases is full immersion in the language of the country, both in terms of the language of instruction and in daily life, so the stronger your language skills, the better.
+During a semester or year of study abroad, the minimum prerequisite for study in a country where courses are taken in the local language is completion of a Princeton language course at the 107/108 level, but it is highly recommended -- and in some programs required -- that students take at least one 200- or 300-level course before they go abroad.
+Princeton’s ideal is full immersion in the language of the country, both in terms of the language of instruction and in daily life, so the stronger the language skills, the better.

 Could a prior Dean’s Warning or period of disciplinary probation make me ineligible to study abroad?

 A prior disciplinary record does not preclude approval to study abroad, but the Office of International Programs will review students’ disciplinary records with the Office of the Dean of Undergraduate Students to determine if the record warrants withholding approval.

 When should I start the study abroad application process?

 You should have a good sense of which program(s) you want to apply for about six months before the applications are due.
 Generally speaking: